 Cafeteria Purchases Policy

 The goal at St. Joseph School is to provide students with healthy meals each day.
-We serve Breakfast and Lunch to all students in grades Kindergarten through Grade 6.
+We serve Breakfast and Lunch to all students in grades PreK4 through Grade 6.
 We participate in the National School Lunch Program, offering free and reduced meals to qualified students.
 We feel it is the responsibility of parents/guardians to review balance statements regularly, and to make deposits to student accounts accordingly.
 Student meals should be prepaid, and funds can be sent to the school to be deposited into student accounts.
 Notices of account balances, and of low or negative balances are sent to parents/guardians at regular intervals throughout the school year.

 Students are not denied any cafeteria purchase because of an outstanding balance owed to their cafeteria account.
 If the amount owed is determined by the principal to be so great as to warrant a suspension of cafeteria purchases, the parent/guardian will be asked to pack lunches for the child until the account in brought in to good standing.
 However, should a parent fail to pack a lunch, the child will still receive a regular cafeteria meal, which will be charged to the student’s account.